Narcissus (plant): Life cycle

 Plants may spread clonally through the production of daughter bulbs and division, producing clumps.
 Narcissus species hybridise readily, although the fertility of the offspring will depend on the parental relationship.

 Pollination

 The flowers are insect-pollinated, the major pollinators being bees, butterflies, flies, and hawkmoths, while the highly scented night-flowering N. viridiflorus is pollinated by crepuscular moths.
-Pollination mechanism fall into three groups corresponding to floral morphology (see Description - Flowers).
+Pollination mechanisms fall into three groups corresponding to floral morphology (see Description - Flowers).